-ICAPGen is very pleased to announce the publication of our latest book: Becoming an Excellent Genealogist: Essays on Professional Research Skills, edited by Kory L. Meyerink, MLS, AG, FUGA; Tristan L. Tolman, AG; and Linda K. Gulbrandsen, AG.
+ICAPGen is very pleased to recommend our latest book: Becoming an Excellent Genealogist: Essays on Professional Research Skills, edited by Kory L. Meyerink, MLS, AG, FUGA; Tristan L. Tolman, AG; and Linda K. Gulbrandsen, AG.
 Genealogical research has become one of the most popular pastimes in the United States.
 As the popularity of genealogical research continues to grow, so does the need for guidance that takes the researcher beyond basic, introductory instruction.
 This book provides higher levels of instruction to help you become a more excellent genealogist.
 It illustrates how to use sources and information better, develop more advanced research and analytical skills, and learn new methodologies.
 The book is softcover and 234 pages.
 Price is $24.95 plus shipping.
 Click here to order yours today!

 To avoid shipping charges, order the eBook version through Amazon.
 Click here to order the eBook version for Kindle.